fatbit-dev/Notes/notes/Tema_7__Bash_Scripting.md

 ## Bucles

-The until loop is almost equal to the while loop, except that the code is executed while the control expression evaluates to false.

-If you suspect that while an

 ### FOR

 El bucle `for` es un poco diferente a otros lenguajes.
 En *Bash* se usa para iterar sobre un conjunto de *strings*.
 Es decir, itera sobre cada palabra de una frase.